laurentCoach/Git-Commands/COMMANDS.md

 ## BitBucket

-1- On www.bitbucket.org in your project --> Create a new branch on bitbucket__
+1- On www.bitbucket.org in your project --> Create a new branch on bitbucket<br />
-2- Open CMD or terminal__
+2- Open CMD or terminal<br />
 3- Go in your working directory__
 4- run command --> git fetch && git checkout <feature_name>__
 5- run command --> git add __